 Like most people born in the last 50 years, I grew up taking the occasional photograph on special occasions, or when going on a trip, or here and there with friends.
 My dad was a bit of a shutterbug when I was a kid, and has a good eye, but he never really dove all-in on the hobby, and so after my sister and I started getting older, he stopped experimenting and just took the occasional snap at the holidays or on vacation.
 When I was young, he was shooting with the venerable Canon AE-1 Program, with a handful of lenses.
 I have this kit in my possession now, and have used all the lenses adapted to my mirrorless cameras, but I’ve only run one roll of film through the body, and due to a film advance issue, it ended up being blank.

 Despite having a dad who enjoyed photography early on, it never really caught my attention as a kid, at least not as a serious craft.
-I received my very first camera on Christmas when I was about 7 or 8.
+I received my very first camera on Christmas when I was 6 years old.
 It was one of the countless rectangular pocket cameras that used 110 film cartridges.
 Below is a picture of me with that brand new camera the morning I received it.
 My sister seems just as excited about her new boombox.
-I’m sure this photo was taken by my father with that aforementioned AE-1 Program.
+This photo was taken by my grandfather, who was also a bit of a keen photographer.

 Most 110 cameras were of the style of mine: a rectangular slab that was great for slipping in a jacket pocket.
 110 film came in small cartridges with both the film reel and the takeup reel included, and they slotted quickly into the rear of the camera.
 110 film is almost exactly the same size as the current 4/3 digital sensor, at 17x13mm.
 That size in film is really very small.
 Since 110 film was also primarily marketed for casual snappers, the film stock used in 110 cartridges was also generally pretty cheap.
 Combine that with cheap lenses in most of the cameras, and image quality was pretty awful.